octopress/docs/source/docs/blogging/index.markdown

 `new_post` expects a naturally written title and strips out undesirable url characters when creating the filename.
 The default file extension for new posts is `markdown` but you can configure that in the `Rakefile`.

-Note: some command line interpreters, e.g. zsh, have a special meating of a `[` and `]` so you have to escape them or temporary switch to bash.
+Note: some command line interpreters, e.g. zsh, have a special meaning for `[` and `]` so you have to escape them or temporary switch to bash.

 #### Example